abaltatech/flutter/README_ABALTATECH.md

 ## Creating and Committing Changes

-After creating and validating changes locally, developers should generate a patch from their modifications and commit it as a separate file within the `abaltatech_patches` directory on the `master` branch.
+After creating and validating changes locally, developers should generate a patch from their modifications and commit it as a separate file within the `patches` directory on the `master` branch.
 The patch file should follow the ordering convention where the next consecutive number is added as a prefix to the name of the patch file.

 - To create a patch from unstaged changes: